va3c/viewer/va3c-viewer-html5/readme.md

 * Follow Mr.doobs' maxim: 'to create a lightweight 3D library with a very low level of complexity — in other words, for dummies'
 	* Code is designed to be very fast to read
 		* Encourages engineers, architects and designers and non-professional programmers to add features
-		* Encouages designers to improve the design over improving the code
+		* Allows designers to concentrate on improving the design rather than fixing the code
 		* No need to know jQuery, Backbone, Angular.
 Get going if you only know a tiny bit of JavaScript